StudyFrenchSpanish

 3. Memrise is only vocabulary focused

-As mentioned above, it is not necessarily a con if all you need is to brush up some vocabulary.
+As mentioned above, it is not necessarily a con if you all need to brush up on some vocabulary.

 But it is worth mentioning that the Memrise format is not suitable for much else.